NSS-Day-Cohort-66/server-side-python-curriculum/book-2-api-intro/chapters/KD_DATABASE_CREATION.md

 );
 ```

 Make sure you set up the foreign key constraints on the Orders table.
-You have to define the column, and separately define the foreign ke constraint.
+You have to define all of the columns first, and then separately define the foreign key constraints.

 ```sql
 `metal_id` INTEGER NOT NULL,